...

 Visitation Contingent on Paying Support

-Texas Family Code Section 105.006 requests every Parenting Order to include the following language in capitalized bold type:
+Once court orders are in place, the distinction between support and visitation becomes much clearer.
+According to Texas Family Code Section 105.006, every Parenting Order must include the following language in capitalized bold type:

 FAILURE OF A PARTY TO PAY CHILD SUPPORT DOES NOT JUSTIFY DENYING THAT PARTY COURT-ORDERED POSSESSION OF OR ACCESS TO A CHILD.
 REFUSAL BY A PARTY TO ALLOW POSSESSION OF OR ACCESS TO A CHILD DOES NOT JUSTIFY FAILURE TO PAY COURT-ORDERED CHILD SUPPORT TO THAT PARTY.